pradeep3sep/interviewquestion/README nextjs.md

 - matcher allows you to filter Middleware to run on specific paths.
   - it can be single path or multiple paths
   - allows full regex
+- to make it work, add middleware.ts in root folder

 📌 **Example:**
 ```ts